Curious and want to know what is flux core welding?

 This means that it lifts to the surface contaminants in the weld pool, where those contaminants then sit as part of the slag and can be chipped off after welding.

-I'll explain what out of position welds are too later on in the post.
+You’ll find out what out of position welds are too later on in the post.

 What is Flux Core Welding Used For?